huaminghuangtw/Evergreen-Notes/Permanent-Notes/Do hard things.md

 Do the hard thing, because after doing it, you will feel that you can do anything.

 * [Confidence](Confidence%20comes%20from%20preparation.md) is built, not born.
-Manufacturing evidence of your ability to do hard things is how you create [confidence](Confidence%20comes%20from%20preparation.md) when you're feeling low.
+Manufacturing evidence of your ability to do hard things is how you create [confidence](Confidence%20comes%20from%20preparation.md) when you’re feeling low.

 ---